Why do we prefer options we know?

 As with any other cognitive bias where decision-making is compromised, it is important to understand what the ambiguity effect is and how it influences us.
-From there, we can work towards cultivating the ability to recognise when we’re engaging in this bias.
-This awareness will help us avoid this bias altogether, which will enable us to make well-informed decisions based in reason.
+From there, we can work towards cultivating the ability to recognize when we’re engaging in this bias.
+This awareness will help us avoid this bias altogether, which will enable us to make well-informed decisions based on reason.

 How to avoid it